TimvNaarden/SEB-CRACKED/README.md

 # Safe Exam Browser, Version 3.x

 This is a unofficial fork of Safe Exam Browser that allows you to do various actions, that were blocked before.
 Such as multiple displays, using alt + tab, or running it with services like Discord in the background.
-Currently in Development.
-Once ready it can be downloaded at the releases pages.
+It can be downloaded at the release page.

 # How to Compile Yourself